 The strategic purchasing function supports and advises Group companies as part of its holistic management of product groups, suppliers and contracts so that the service and performance requirements of internal customers are met as completely as possible.
 Market developments relating to new technologies, innovations and the service performance of specific suppliers are considered in close cooperation with the operations and technology departments.
 In this regard, the purchasing department ensures that all Group requirements for the procurement processes are observed in accordance with the framework guidelines.
 These guidelines are binding for all employees.

-HHLA is continuing to drive the automation of purchasing processes for day-to-day requirements.
-In the reporting period, 32.9 % of all purchasing processes were handled fully automatically by means of e-procurement systems (previous year: 25.2 %).
+We are continuing to drive the automation of purchasing processes for day-to-day requirements.
+In the reporting period, 48.1 % of all purchasing processes were handled fully automatically by means of the systems (previous year: 32.9 %).
 This enables us to streamline processes and ensure both non-bureaucratic procedures and compliance with process standards.
-By systematically continuing these optimisation and automation measures, further automation potential is expected for the 2020 financial year.
-These steps will enable us to drive the further strategic alignment of our purchasing activities.
+By systematically continuing these optimisation and automation measures, further automation potential is expected for the 2021 financial year.
+Among other things, this potential is to be achieved by replacing the current e-procurement system with a more modern tool.

 Production value – intermediate inputs (cost of materials, depreciation and amortisation, and other operating expenses); the value added generated is shared between the HHLA Group’s stakeholders, such as employees, shareholders, lenders and the local community.